fnc12/sqlite_orm/README.md

 `CREATE TABLE users (id integer primary key autoincrement, first_name text not null, last_name text not null, birth_date integer not null, image_url text, type_id integer not null)`

-`CREATE TABLE user_types (id integer primary key autoincrement, name text not null)`
+`CREATE TABLE user_types (id integer primary key autoincrement, name text not null DEFAULT 'name_placeholder')`

 Now we tell `sqlite_orm` library about schema and provide database filename.
 We create `storage` service object that has CRUD interface.
 Also we create every table and every column.
 All code is intuitive and minimalistic.